 Santa Fe is at 7,000 feet.
 If you’re coming from most places that aren’t in the Rockies, the elevation will get to you for awhile.
 Don’t get frustrated when you get out of breath going up the stairs the first few days you are here.

-If you are reasonably in-shape, the norm is about 30 days to get your mountain legs.
+If you are reasonably in shape, the norm is about 30 days to get your mountain legs.
 The trick is to stay hydrated and do some easy exercises to acclimate yourself.
 Gentle hikes are ok, but maybe don’t plan on doing that 100-mile bike ride for a bit.
+Here are some more tips to help you acclimate to our altitude.

 2. Santa Fe Weather

-And in winter we have proper snow.
+And in winter we have snow.
 Snowfall varies by year but can reach hundreds of inches in the mountains.
 It snows much less in town, but we do get a handful of big dumps every winter.
 Generally the snow starts to evaporate as soon as the sun comes out, which is most of the time.
 We’re blessed with close to 300 days of sun on average.
-And with that sun comes amazing outdoor winter recreation.
+And with that sun comes amazing outdoor winter recreation, like sledding or skiing!

 Fall just might be the best season in Santa Fe.
 The weather has cooled down a little, but the days are still long — a perfect combination for getting outdoors for hours on end.
 And in the mountains, the aspens begin to turn their signature bright yellow.